bajames/resume/README.md

 * Searching a database of selected and associated resources / United States 8,190,602
 * Distributed computing document recognition and processing / United States 6,742,161
 * Method and apparatus for customizing presentation of notification lists / United States 8,244,796
-* Document-authorized access to a shared workspace / United States 9166954
+* Document-authorized access to a shared workspace / United States 9,166,954
-* Content review with proxy comment management / United States 9130905
+* Content review with proxy comment management / United States 9,130,905
+* Selecting photographs for a destination / United States 9,076,079
-* Selecting photographs for a destination / United States 9076079B1
+* Selecting photographs for a destination or point of interest / United States 9,483,495
+* Document-authorized access to a shared workspace Various embodiments / United States 9,491,150

 ### Applications:
 * Intermittent connectivity tolerant replicated document collaboration workspaces / United States US 20140032500 A1
 * Destination and point of interest search / United States US 20140279261 A1
-* Document-authorized access to a shared workspace Various embodiments / United States US 20160014097 A1

 ## Citizenship:
 * United States